BOOK YOUR FREE STRATEGY SESSION

 RSUs: Immediate ownership upon vesting

-With RSUs, you receive actual shares of stock upon vesting, with no need to purchase or exercise the shares.
+With RSUs, you receive actual shares of stock upon vesting, usually with no need to purchase or exercise the shares.
 The value of the RSUs is taxed as ordinary income at the time of vesting, based on the fair market value (FMV) of the shares.
 There is no risk of the RSUs becoming worthless, as they are granted outright once vested.

-Stock Options: Conditional ownership
+Stock options: Conditional ownership

 Stock options, by contrast, give you the right—but not the obligation—to purchase shares at a predetermined exercise price.
 If the market price of the stock rises above the exercise price, the options can be highly valuable.
 However, if the stock price falls below the exercise price, the options may become worthless.
 Stock options are generally more speculative than RSUs and often carry a higher level of risk.